ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

   `iptables -A INPUT -p tcp --dport 8888 -j ACCEPT`

- When you see the Jupyter start page, open the Spark_KMeansSample.ipynb notebook.
+ When you see the Jupyter start page, log in using the password for the dashDB user (the one you specified as DASHDBPASS) and open the Spark_KMeansSample.ipynb notebook.
  Watch the output of the notebook container while the notebook kernel launches a Toree server inside dashDB and the browser title for the notebook still displays "(Starting) <notebook name>".
  Note that it can take more than a minute before the kernel is fully started and responsive.